pepperpepperpepper/OpenDroidPDF/docs/housekeeping/baseline_smoke.md

 # Baseline Smoke Coverage – 2025-11-15

+## Update – 2025-12-08 (PM) – Phase 6 kickoff
+- Added instrumentation coverage for settings/pen persistence (`PreferencesMigrationTest`, `PenPreferencesTest`) under `platform/android/tests/androidTest`.
+Both rely on the namespace migration helper and `PenPreferences` to verify ink thickness/color survive defaults and legacy copies.
+- CI is now wired via GitHub Actions (`.github/workflows/android-ci.yml`) to run lint + `assembleRelease` and `connectedDebugAndroidTest` on an API 30 x86_64 emulator using the `opendroidpdfAbi` override.
+Build output is redirected to `${{ github.workspace }}/.opendroidpdf-build` to conserve runner space.
+- Emulator smoke for the new tests is pending on the hosted runners; Genymotion manual checks remain unchanged from the earlier entries below.

 ## Update – 2025-12-08

 ### Phase 5 wrap: core split + R8 release build